Distribution Fitting for Combating Mode Collapse in Generative Adversarial Networks: Conclusion

 \section{Conclusion}

 In this work, we analyze the causes of mode collapse in GANs.
 Then we propose a distribution fitting method to suppress mode collapse.
 We present GDF and LDF to cope with different situations, and the experiments demonstrate the effectiveness of our method.
-The method is simple and effective, and only a little computation is required with no manual design.
+The method is simple and effective, and only a small amount of computation is required with no manual design.
 However, the requirement of a large batch size limits the applications.
-In the future, we consider finding another representation of data composition and utilizing it to achieve distribution fitting will be valuable.
-It will also help GANs to be applied in more research fields.
+In the future, we consider identifying alternative representations of data composition and utilizing it to achieve distribution fitting will be valuable.
+It is also possible to integrate the method into the virtual training criterion for a novel distance representation between distributions.
+To accurately estimate the real distribution parameters, one more research interest is exploring the minimum sample size for achieving GDF.
+The works will also help GANs to be applied in more research fields.